Electroweak phase transition and gravitational waves in a two-component dark matter model: Electroweak phase transition

 Above the critical temperature $ \varphi = 0 $ is the true vacuum and the symmetry is not broken.
 As the Universe cools down, the temperature drops below the critical one and we expect a phase transition from the false vacuum $ \varphi = 0 $ to the true vacuum $ \varphi \neq 0 $ via thermal tunneling at finite temperature.
 Once this transition has happened, bubbles of the broken phase form in the sea of the symmetric phase and spread throughout the universe converting the false vacuum into the true one.

-The bubbles formation starts after the temperature drops below $ T_C $, however it goes sufficiently fast to fill the universe with bubbles of the new phase only at some lower temperature, the nucleation temperature $ T_N $, where the corresponding euclidean action is $ S_E= S_3(T_N)/T_N\simeq140 $.
+The bubbles formation starts after the temperature drops below $ T_C $, however it goes sufficiently fast to fill the universe with bubbles of the new phase only at some lower temperature, the nucleation temperature $ T_N $, where the corresponding euclidean action is $ S_E= S_3(T_N)/T_N\sim140 $\footnote{This condition at the vacuum-dominated period shoud be treated more carefully (see, e.g., \cite{Kang:2020jeg}).}.
 The function $ S_3(T) $ is the three-dimensional Euclidean action for a spherical symmetric bubble given by

 where $ \varphi $ satisfies the differential equation which minimizes $ S_3 $:

 with the boundary conditions:

 In order to solve eq.~(\ref{4-14}) and find the Euclidean action (\ref{4-13}), we have used {\tt AnyBubble} package \cite{Masoumi:2017trx}.
 In figure~\ref{crit}, we have also depicted $ \nu_N $ and $ T_N $ as a function of $ g $, $ M_S $, and $ M_V $.